ajimohlot/Active-Directory/README.md

 I performed an initial `nslookup` test to check DNS name resolution and determine whether the DNS server was responding correctly.

-![Initial DNS Lookup Test](screenshots/04%20dns%20troubleshooting/DNS_02_NSLookup_Initial_Test.jpg)
+![Initial DNS Lookup Test](screenshots/04%20dns%20troubleshooting/DNS_02_NSLookup_Initial_Test.jpg) **Why this timeout appears:** `nslookup` attempts to resolve the *DNS server's own hostname* via a reverse (PTR) lookup before displaying results — that's what populates the "Server:" line at the top of its output.
+At this point in the project, no reverse lookup zone existed yet, so that reverse lookup timed out, producing `Server: UnKnown` / `Address: ::1`.
+This is purely cosmetic: the actual forward query for `dc01.ajimohlab.local` still completed successfully against the same DNS server, which is why a correct answer appears immediately below the timeout.
+This symptom disappeared on its own once the reverse lookup zone and PTR record were created later in this project (see step 9-10).

 #### 2. Client DNS Configuration Diagnosis